naresh-dscience/Portfolio-Optimization-using-Genetic-Algorithm/README.md

 ## Approach:

 We shall be using **Genetic Algorithm** to find the weights such that we maximize the returns and at the same time minimize the risk. **Sharpe Ratio** will be used to evaluate the fitness.
+Coding of the same will be carried out using python languge.

 ## Tasks: